clarkgrubb/data-tools/doc/TOUR.md

     $ iconv -l

+<a name="bad-bytes"/>
+## bad bytes

-Not all sequences of bytes are valid UTF-8, and the tools with throw exceptions when invalid bytes are encountered.
+Not all sequences of bytes are valid UTF-8, and the *data tools* with throw exceptions when invalid bytes are encountered.
 A drastic way to deal with the problem is to strip the invalid bytes:

     $ iconv -c -f UTF-8 -t UTF-8 < INPUT_FILE > OUTPUT_FILE

-<a name="bad-bytes"/>
-## bad bytes

-How to find non-ASCII bytes:
+One may want to investigate the problem, however.
+Here is how to find non-ASCII bytes:

     grep --color='auto' -P -n "[\x80-\xFF]+"